 With written evidence, candidates should keep to the word limits and respond to the prompts in templates succinctly.
 The prompts indicate how to focus and shape explanations, reflections and other evidence.
-Candidates must also follow Cambridge International's rules for the format and size of digital evidence, such as images and video.
-Guidance for this is given on PDQ Connect.
+Candidates must also follow Cambridge International's rules for the format and size of digital evidence, such as images.